cezarsolo1/cezarsolo1.github.io/_pages/about.md

 As a student of Artificial Intelligence, I am committed to turning bold ideas into impactful solutions.
 My journey has included founding companies and gaining hands-on experience in robotics, automation, and finance, including at the Bucharest Stock Exchange.
 These experiences have honed my skills in technology and strategy, allowing me to create meaningful change through cutting-edge solutions.

 When I’m not exploring ways to automate and enhance perception for drones, I enjoy challenging myself with new projects that push the boundaries of what’s possible.
+You can check my portfolio, where you’ll find exciting projects like my robot hand that makes food and my drone that sees the world.
 I thrive on making a positive difference, one idea at a time.